School Health

 Immunization Exemption Form

-Who may use the exemption from immunization form?
+Who may use the exemption immunization form?

 Individuals requesting a religious or medical exemption to immunization may use this form.